Axway/agent-sdk/docs/traceability/index.md

 ```

 #### Pre-requisites for executing the agent
-* An Axway AMPLIFY Central subscription in the AMPLIFY™ platform.
-See [Get started with AMPLIFY Central](https://axway-open-docs.netlify.app/docs/central/quickstart).
+* An Axway Amplify Central subscription in the Amplify™ platform.
+See [Get started with Amplify Central](https://axway-open-docs.netlify.app/docs/central/quickstart).
-* An AMPLIFY Central Service Account.
-See [Create a service account](https://axway-open-docs.netlify.app/docs/central/cli_central/cli_install/#22-create-a-service-account-using-the-amplify-central-ui).
+* An Amplify Central Service Account.
+See [Create a service account](https://axway-open-docs.netlify.app/docs/central/cli_central/cli_install/#22-create-a-service-account-using-the-Amplify-central-ui).
-* An AMPLIFY Central environment.
+* An Amplify Central environment.
 See [Create environment](https://axway-open-docs.netlify.app/docs/central/cli_central/cli_environments/#create-an-environment).

 ### Executing Traceability Agent
-The Agent built using AMPLIFY Central Agents SDK can be executed by running the executable.
+The Agent built using Amplify Central Agents SDK can be executed by running the executable.
 The agent on initialization tries to load the configuration from following sources and applies the configuration properties in the order described below.

 1. The configuration YAML file in the current working directory.
 2. Environment variable defined for configuration override on the shell executing the agent